chinalwb/slidetoconfirm/README.md

 1. `SlideToConfirm.setSlideListener(new ISlideListener() { ... })`; Use this when you want to detect the slider is start dragging (action down) / in dragging (action move) / cancel (action up) / done (action up when at the right end)
 2. `SlideToConfirm.reset()`; Use this when you want to reset the slider to initial state after it has been in completed state
 3. `SlideToConfirm.setEngageText(...)`; Use this when you want to update the engage text programmatically
 4. `SlideToConfirm.setCompletedText(...)`; Use this when you want to update the completed text programmatically
+5. `SlideToConfirm.setUnlockedStatus(boolean useVibration, boolean notifyListener)`; Use this when you need to unlock (set as confirmed) programmatically.

 ------
 License: MIT